sudhamjayanthi/gitreach/README.md

 # GitReach

-An automated developer outreach tool that discovers engineers and organizations using the mem0 GitHub repository, enriches their public context, stores their profile as persistent memory via mem0, and creates personalized, contextual emails.
+An automated developer outreach tool that discovers users of your OSS Github repository, enriches their public context, stores their profile as persistent memory via mem0, and creates personalized, contextual emails.

 ## Features

--   Discovers repositories depending on mem0
+-   Discovers repositories depending on your Github repository
--   Enriches user profiles with GitHub data
+-   Enriches user profiles with Github data
 -   Creates persistent memories using mem0
 -   Generates personalized outreach emails
 -   Exports contact information to CSV